selina603/mktcontent/support/sla/abstract-en.md

 We guarantee that, at least 99.9% of the time client operations executed on a SQL Data Warehouse database will succeed.

 <p><a href="/support/sla/sql-data-warehouse-en/" id="abstract-en_sql-data-warehouse-en">See the full details</a></p>

-##DocumentDB

-We guarantee at least 99.99% of the time we will successfully process requests to perform operations against DocumentDB Resources.

-<p><a href="/support/sla/documentdb-en/" id="abstract-en_documentdb-en">See the full details</a></p>

 ##StorSimple